PBS Kids Logo

 PTV Logo 1994-1999

 In the summer of 1994, the children’s channel was renamed PTV.
 But this measure was not a radical rebranding since the logo with the P-Pals heads was used until 1999 inclusive.
 The P-Head version was based on another PBS emblem from 1971.
-The new logo featured a blue head looking to the left (in previous versions, the head was pointing to the right).
-Next to it was the letter “T” made up of miniature red balls and a black and white “V” in a vertical green rectangle.
+The new logo featured a blue head looking to the left (in previous versions, the head pointed to the right).
+Next to it was the letter “T,” made up of miniature red balls and a black and white “V” in a vertical green rectangle.

 1998 – 1999